jbellis/jamm/README.md

 The 0.4.0 version comes with speed improvements and support java versions up to Java 17 but also some breaking changes at the API level.
-* The `MemoryMeter` constructor and the static methods used to configure the different options (`omitSharedBufferOverhead`, `withGuessing`, `ignoreOuterClassReference`, `ignoreKnownSingletons`, `ignoreNonStrongReferences`, `enableDebug`) have been removed.
+* The `MemoryMeter` constructor and the static methods used to configure the different options (`withGuessing`, `ignoreOuterClassReference`, `ignoreKnownSingletons`, `ignoreNonStrongReferences`, `enableDebug`) have been removed.
 Instead `MemoryMeter` instances must be created through a `Builder`.
+* The `omitSharedBufferOverhead` option has been removed.
+Instead a `ByteBufferMode` can be provided as an argument to `measureDeep`.
+The provided mode must match the way the application is creating SLABs for accurate results.
 * The ability to provide a tracker for visited object has been removed.
 * `Guess` values have been changed to each represent a single strategy.
 Fallback strategies can be defined through the `MemoryMeter.Builder::withGuessing` method.
 * `MemoryMeter.countChildren` has been removed.
 * The `MemoryMeter.measure` and `MemoryMeter.measureDeep` now accept `null` parameters
-* The behavior of the `omitSharedBufferOverhead` has been changed as it was incorrect.
-It was not counting correctly for direct ByteBuffers and considering some buffer has shared even if they were not.
 * Jamm is not trying anymore to support non Hotspot JVM (e.g. OpenJ9)
 * By default `MemoryMeter.measureDeep` is now ignoring the space occupied by known singletons such as `Class` objects, `enums`, `ClassLoaders`, `AccessControlContexts` as well as non-strong references
 (like weak/soft/phantom references).
 If you want `MemoryMeter` to measure them you need to enable those measurements through `MemoryMeter.builder().measureKnownSingletons()` and `MemoryMeter.builder().measureNonStrongReferences()`.